 The data management tools on the 3DEXPERIENCE, headlined by the Collaborative Designer for SOLIDWORKS role, provide a simple data management solution that requires no local infrastructure.
 Users connect to the file repository through a panel in SOLIDWORKS, and through a web browser, over the web.
 It contains a suite of data management tools that are best suited for small design teams, and provide basic user-access, revision, and lifecycle control.

-If you’re currently using PDM, and not having any problems, it’s unlikely you’ll see any value from switching to the Collaborative Designer solution, but if you don’t have a PDM system in place, and are getting sick of emailing files to each other and writing over your colleagues’ work (we’ve all done it!), this could be a solution to look at.
+If you’re currently using PDM, and not having any problems, it’s unlikely you’ll see any value from switching to the Collaborative Designer solution, but if you don’t have a PDM system in place and are getting sick of emailing files to each other and writing over your colleagues’ work (we’ve all done it!), this could be a solution to look at.

-We’ve had analysis tools that work with our CAD systems for a long time – over 20 years!
+We’ve had simulation tools that work with our CAD systems for a long time – over 20 years!
 But things can still get challenging when those analysis problems get hard – into nonlinear analysis, and considering shock or impact, we can push the limits of mainstream analysis tools.

 The analysis tools connected to the 3DEXPERIENCE, like the Structural Performance Engineer role, offer incredibly powerful analysis, thanks to two key technologies.